 Step 3B: Now navigate to the next tab labeled "Time & Recurrences"

 Step 4B: Then take a look over your schedule and become familiar with the sub schedules within.
 Hit the edit button (pencil icon) in the top right to expand your view of the schedule(s).
 If you need to extend or shrink your events' hours, you can do so with the Start* and End* boxes by changing the times within.
+You can select the hours from a drop-down list by clicking the clock icon or manually modify by typing in the time.

-- To create a one time schedule for an event refer to steps 12A, 13A above.
+- To create a one-time schedule for an event refer to steps 12A, 13A above.

 Make sure to save your work after you are done.